A subtask is a task within a task. Subtasks are part of the Dart hierarchy and are pieces of larger tasks broken down into more manageable parts.

 Adding tasks and subtasks from your dartboard

 You can add tasks or subtasks from your dartboard without opening a task using the arrow icons or your tab key.
-To add a subtask to a task, select the task or subtask, and click on the arrow beside the task title or hit tab.
-From here, you will be able to enter a subtask title and then open the subtask to add in any further details:
+To add a subtask to a task, click on the arrow beside the task title or select the task and press tab

 Using Dart AI to make subtasks